Skip to main content

 6 mentions Positive Neutral Negative

-• “Besides that, it also includes physics, which are quite weird and often messed up, especially when using some more elastic fishing rods.
-While it often glitches in a funny way, it's nice overall.”
+• “Besides that, it also includes physics, which are quite weird and often messed up especially when using some more elastic fishing rods, but at least they tried which can't be said about their previous game and while it often glitches in a funny way, it's nice overall.”

-• “Maybe it's Stockholm syndrome, or maybe because even with the really glitchy physics, I actually had fun.
-Part of that fun came from the funny glitches, but also from the fact that the progression in this game feels much better than in any other fishing game.”
+• “Maybe it's Stockholm syndrome, or maybe because even with the really glitchy physics, I actually had fun, partially that fun came from funny glitches, but also from the fact that the progression in this game feels much better than in any other fishing game and while I started by catching some tiny carps for winter event, I later went to 10-20-30-40-50-60+ kg marks and it felt rewarding.”

-• “It's not that bad; it has some funny bugs, but the bugs aren't that annoying.
-I would recommend it.”
+• “It's not that bad, has some funny bugs, but the bugs aren't that annoying, would recommend.”

 • atmosphere